daniel-wrench/reynolds_scales_project/README.md

 ## Data
 Time series of physical parameters of the solar wind.

-For more details see the variable lists in `params.py`
-- Wind spacecraft:
+### Raw variables
+From Wind spacecraft, where original cadence ~ 0.092S :
--- Magnetic field strength: MFI H2
+- Magnetic field strength (MFI H2)
--- Proton density and temperature: 3DP
+- Proton density and temperature: (3DP PLSP)
-Re-sampled to two different frequencies and split into 12-hour intervals.
+- Electron density and temperature (3DP ELM2)

+From OMNI CDAWEB dataset, where original cadence = 1min:
+- Flowspeed
+- Pressure
+- Magnetic field

-See `wind_database_metadata.xlsx` for description of variables.
+See `wind_database_metadata.xlsx` for more details, including description of the secondary variables such as ion inertial length and turbulence scales.

-Built using Python 3.9.5

 ## Analysis
 $Re=\frac{UL}{\nu}=(\frac{L}{\lambda_t})^2=(\frac{L}{\eta})^{4/3}$